s-hamann/desec-dns/README.md

     delete-token        delete an authentication token
     list-token-policies
-                        list all policies of an authentication token add-token-domain-policy
-                        add a domain policy for an authentication token modify-token-domain-policy
+                        list all policies of an authentication token add-token-policy    add a policy for an authentication token modify-token-domain-policy
                         modify an existing domain policy for an authentication token delete-token-domain-policy